 Although I like pedigree dog world (and I really don't think it's an all evil thing like some people do), my way of thinking is quite open and I'm not totally purebreed freak.
 For example there are several times when I have said out loud that I'd have nothing against some cross-breeding done to Icies, some other breeds giving new blood to them.
 There are also many breeds similiar to each others that I would allow to be mixed together, so that the puppies just would be registered by their appearance.
 Like Finnish Lapphund x Finnish Lapponian Herder.
 Or all the Setters.
 That's my opinion briefly.
 There are breeds with which I'd do much more "radical" changes, to tell the truth.

 With Icelandic Sheepdogs it specifically pleases me to see clear variability in appearances/looks.
 Quite different types of dogs.
 You don't usually see that in pedigree dogs accepted by big kennel clubs.
-'Thank you' belongs to breeders who have not shut out otherwise good dogs from their breeding work even though their appearance may have not been "ideal".
+'Thank you' belongs to breeders who have not shut out otherwise ok/good dogs from their breeding program even though their appearance may have not been "ideal".
 The breed standards are only texts created by humans, which are modified from time to time, and between countries there can be clear differences.
 Every people also interpret them in different ways.
 They are not bibles.
 They just give us directions, "guide lines".
-Of course look matters in some level, usually even for those who claim other, but that's about opinions what some person likes and what he don't.
-At the best probably all of us hope to get it all in one package: healthy dogs with a nice temperament and with a look one preders!
+Of course look matters in some level, usually even for those who claim other, but that's usually more about opinions what some person likes and what he don't.
+At the best, probably all of us hope to get it all in one package: healthy dogs with nice temperament and with a look one prefers!

 Dog world isn't easy one, and breeding living creatures is never as simply as we maybe would like it to be.
 There is no perfect character tests, perfect health tests, nothing.
 There is no only one right way.
 No easy ways to find "perfection", and sometimes we need to take risks too.
 But we as owners and breeders need to work for their best, these animals are in our hands.